MartinNagel/sk-import-cpanel-backup-to-hestiacp/README.md

 Beta 0.5

 - Improve database restauration.
-- Just restore databases and vestacp rebuild users, this add compatibility to mysql 5.7 ( ubuntu 16+ )
+- Just restore databases and hestiacp rebuild users, this add compatibility to mysql 5.7 ( ubuntu 16+ )
 - Try restore SSL, something fail if backup not have CA
 - Some bugs fixed and some function added to test if have rsync and file installed